Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    * Who support you at the beginning?
 Do they still support you?
    * How do you build up continuity with your supporters?
-   * How do you encourege people to collaborate with you?
+   * How do you encourage people to collaborate with you?
    * How is the collaboration/help from other civil society organizations?
    * Do you have any comments about cooperation between different human rights organizations in your field?